Blueair 411 Vs Levoit LV-PUR131 – Guess Which Won! (2022)

 Filtration Technology

 Levoit LV-PUR131 uses a three-stage filtration technology.
-While the Blueair 411 uses a three-stage filtration plus a HEPASilent technology which is an additional filtration stage.
+The Blueair 411 uses a three-stage filtration plus a HEPASilent technology which is an additional filtration stage.

 The first stage of filtration on Levoit is a pre-filter, the second stage is a True HEPA filter, and the last stage is a pellet-based carbon filter.
 On Blueair, the first filtration stage is a washable pre-filter, the second stage is a particle filter, and the third stage is a fibrous filer coated with carbon.